elysemontano/elyse-lecture-notes/apartment-app/apartment-app-intro.md

     - Controller method for index exists

 - Unprotected Index
+    - Fetch call is created for index method to pull from database
     - Refactor route to dynamically pass all apartments
     - Render list of cards with each apartment displaying information for price, location, bath, bed, and image.
+    - Basic styling
     - Jest test for the index page

-    - Fetch call is created for index method to pull from database
+- Show
+    - Refactor route to dynamically pass apartment
+    - Render page that shows all that apartment's details
+    - Link back to index
     - Basic styling
+    - Jest test for Show page

 - Protected Index
     - Refactor route to dynamically pass only current users apartments
     - ProtectedApartmentIndex only displays all apartments created by the current user
+    - Basic styling (reuse classNames from index)
     - Jest test for ProtectedApartmentIndex
-    - Basic styling

-- Show
-    - Refactor route to dynamically pass apartment
-    - Render page that shows all that apartment's details
-    - Provide link to show page on individual card
-    - Link back to index
-    - Jest test for Show page
-    - Basic styling

 - Create
     Rails: